General Studies, BGS

 Email: hhowley@uakron.edu

-The following information has official approval of The Department of Allied Health and The College of Health and Human Sciences, but is intended only as a supplemental guide.
+The following information has official approval of The Office of the Provost.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
 Students should refer to the Degree Progress Report (Stellic) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.

 Requirements